Alsa2/g2/README.md

 system diagarma nad visual representation and model of humidity in the said room for 48 hours, and a prediction for the subsequent 12 hours.
 It will present the ideal temperatures and humidity for cooking methamphetamine and health levels for humans.
 This is achieved through with the software Python on a Raspberry Pi SBC(Single Board Computer) with four DHT11 sensors.
-It will take approximately 1 month to complete and will be evaluated according to criterias A,B,C,D
+It will take approximately 1 month to complete and will be evaluated according to criterias below

 [^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.